Hirevo/alexandrie/docker/README.md

 # Running Alexandrie via Docker

 ## Introduction
+Alexandrie is an open source implementation of the Crates registry API.
 This tutorial walks through setting up a local instance of Alexandrie so you can test publishing a crate to an [alternative registry](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry)

 ## Dependencies